Deep Learning Model for Finding New Superconductors: Introduction

 Extensive research has been conducted on superconductors with a high superconducting transition temperature, $T_\text{c}$, because of their many promising applications, such as low-loss power cables, powerful electromagnets, and fast digital circuits.
 However, finding new superconductors is very difficult.
 In one study, it was reported~\cite{1468-6996-16-3-033503} that only 3\% of candidate materials showed superconductivity.
 Theoretical approaches have been proposed for predicting new superconducting materials.
 According to Bardeen-Cooper-Schrieffer (BCS) theory~\cite{PhysRev.106.162}, which explains phonon-mediated superconductivity in many materials, high $T_\text{c}$ is expected for compounds made of light elements. $T_\text{c}$ values of over 200 K have been reported for sulfur hydride~\cite{drozdov2015conventional} and lanthanum hydride~\cite{PhysRevLett.122.027001}.
 However, very high pressures (over 150 GPa) are required.
 Superconductivity with a rather high $T_\text{c}$ has been observed for cuprates~\cite{bednorz1986possible} and iron-based materials~\cite{kamihara2008iron} at ambient pressure, where unconventional superconductivity beyond the BCS framework is realized.
 However, the strong electron correlations in these materials make it very difficult to conduct first-principles calculations~\cite{kohn1965self, jain2013commentary,kirklin2015open,curtarolo2012aflowlib} to calculate their electronic structures and predict their $T_\text{c}$ values.
 Therefore, new approaches for finding superconductors are needed.
+Materials informatics, which applies the principles of informatics to materials science, has attracted much interest~\cite{butler2018machine,ramprasad2017machine,HIMANEN2020106949,doi:10.1002/advs.201900808}.
+Among machine learning methods, deep learning has achieved great progress.
+Deep learning has been used to classify images~\cite{krizhevsky2012imagenet}, generate images~\cite{goodfellow2014generative}, play Go~\cite{silver2016mastering}, translate languages~\cite{Vaswani2017AttentionIA}, perform natural language tasks~\cite{Peters:2018}, and make its own network architecture~\cite{2018arXiv180203268P,Liu2018DARTSDA}.
+To predict the properties of materials using the conventional methods in materials informatics, researchers must design the input features of the materials; this is called feature engineering.
+It is very difficult for a human to design the appropriate features.
+A deep learning method can design and optimize features, giving it higher representation capabilities and potential compared to those of conventional methods.
+Many studies have been reported on drug discovery and organic chemistry by deep learning (mainly by graph neural networks~\cite{Zhou2018GraphNN,Wu2019ACS}), and on molecules~\cite{Elton2019DeepLF,Schtt2017SchNetAC}.
+Our results show the possibility of application of deep learning to inorganic materials and condensed matter physics, as additional areas outside organic chemistry.